waupelani/jiminchun/src/data/aristotle-quotes.md

 - Knowing yourself is the beginning of all wisdom.
 - What is a friend?
 A single soul dwelling in two bodies.
 - It is the mark of an educated mind to be able to entertain a thought without accepting it.
-- Educating the mind without educating the heart is no education at all.
+- Educating the mind without educating the heart is no education at all!
 <br><br>
-- Hope is a waking dream.
+- > Hope is a waking dream.
 - No great mind has ever existed without a touch of madness.
 - Happiness depends upon ourselves.
 - Anybody can become angry — that is easy, but to be angry with the right person and to the right degree and at the right time and for the right purpose, and in the right way — that is not within everybody's power and is not easy.